Powerlearnproject/se-assignment-day-2-git-and-github-Mo-68/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Version control enables trackinb and managing changes made to a code. it maintains project integrity because all changes made can be identified and rectified when needed.
 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+On the upper right corner click in add repository.
+Type the name of the repository.
+Ensure visibility of the project by making the repository public to enhance user engagement.
+Ensure the file is a README file by clicking on the option.
+Click on create repository
 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?